gibsonma/sim-cyborg/README.md

 Sites also go red only when dealing with a critical problem.
 All of this information is readily available on the main page of the simulation.

-Buttons have also been added which allow for speedup and slowdown of the game speed based on the user's preference

 Feature #20 - Default game scenarios (updated)

 The Simulation also asks the user to choose a scenario once the page is open rather than starting it immediately.
 Clicking a scenario button (one of three listed at the top of the screen) will also display info about that scenario.

-The scenarios now follow a normal 7 stage development cycle
+The scenarios now follow a normal 7 stage development cycle, with each stage taking a percentage of time as indicated in the backlog.

+Feature #3 - Game score calculator (updated)

+Final game score updated according to what was discussed in meeting.

+Feature #14 - End of game report (updated)

+The end of game report has been updated according to what was discussed in the meeting.
+Revenue is now calculated according to a 6 month development period and 6 month revenue period, with extra revenue for finishing before the 6 month mark.

+Feature #9 - Process Simulator (updated)

+Process simulator now behaves differently for Agile and Waterfall.
+If a site has multiple waterfall modules each module can only progress to the next stage in the development cycle once all the other modules are also ready to progress

+Extra features:

+Buttons have also been added which allow for speedup and slowdown of the game speed based on the user's preference